ramonVD/PadletChecker/README.md

 I made this to check on a personal padlet since, unless I'm mistaken, I only get notifications when that Padlets' page is open, and it is sometimes difficult to know if there's a new post or even where it is, since it can be positioned anywhere on the wall.

-The API also sends all the text, dates etc. of posts, so you could indicate titles of added or eliminated posts, etc.
+The API also sends more data and you could do way more stuff than I do with the data you get, just check the json structure.

 ### Limitations